ecphp/eu-login-bundle/docs/pages/installation.rst

 .. code-block:: php

-    drupol\\EuloginBundle\\EuloginBundle::class => ['all' => true],
+    EcPhp\\EuLoginBundle\\EuLoginBundle::class => ['all' => true],

 Step 3
 ~~~~~~

-As this package depends on the package `drupol/cas-bundle`, you will need to copy
+As this package depends on the package `ecphp/cas-bundle`, you will need to copy
 some configuration files from that package first.

 .. code-block:: bash

-    cp -ar vendor/drupol/cas-bundle/Resources/config/* config/
+    cp -ar vendor/ecphp/cas-bundle/Resources/config/* config/

-Then, copy the configuration files from the bundle `drupol/eulogin-bundle` in your application
+Then, copy the configuration files from the bundle `ecphp/eu-login-bundle` in your application

 .. code-block:: bash

-    cp -ar vendor/drupol/eulogin-bundle/Resources/config/* config/
+    cp -ar vendor/ecphp/eu-login-bundle/Resources/config/* config/

 .. warning:: It is important to play those commands in the proper order.